The AOD Media Watch Reference group includes:

 - When you have an idea of what you want to say, contact AOD Media Watch with a brief summary of your main points.
-Three AOD Media Watch reference group members will assess your proposal against the above criteria to endorse your submission.
+Two AOD Media Watch reference group members will assess your proposal against the above criteria to endorse your submission.

 - AOD Media Watch is bipartisan and not aligned with any particular political party, so responses should reflect this.